 Do you think Billy Lovelady wore a shirt that looked anything like that?
 Of course, he didn't.
 In none of the images of him did his shirt look anything like that.
 But now, let's add Billy's collar to the mix.

-What this means is that there was really nothing about the clothing that matched to Lovelady.
+What this means is that there was really nothing about Doorman's clothing that matched to Lovelady.
 Nothing at all.
 It was Oswald's vee-shaped t-shirt and Oswald's distinctive Russian or East European outer shirt, including the form, the fit, the lay, the spread, and the pattern.
 In clothing, Doorman was 100% Oswald and 0% Lovelady.

 But before we leave this, go back to the tri-collage and notice that unsecured button on Billy's shirt.
 That button tells you that the shirt was not supposed to be worn the way he was wearing it.
 That button was supposed to be buttoned, which means that the open sprawl that you see on Lovelady is artificial.
 It looks natural and spontaneous on Oswald and Doorman, but not on Lovelady.
 On him, it seems to have been a deliberate attempt to arrange the shirt in the style of Doorman.
 Billy was trying mighty hard--too hard--to take on the look of Doorman.
 And again, look at that tight, round, high, crewneck t-shirt on Lovelady.
 Billy's t-shirts always looked like that.
 And why shouldn't they have?
-He didn't have the nervous habit of pulling down on his t-shirts.
+He didn't have the nervous habit of tugging down on his t-shirts.
 That was Lee's habit, not Billy's.
 The shape of the t-shirt alone clinches it for Oswald.

 Here's a good one: The little furl below the right collar on Oswald had an accordion-like effect; it crinkled.
 And we can see the same thing on Doorman.
 Catch the crinkle!